-- Pineapple is a large berry made of 86% water and is rich in vitamin C. - · Vitamin C helps our body to work effectively, and helps our internal cells - Each plant grows one pineapple per year but can continue bearing fruit - Grown in hot countries Hawaii produces a third of the world's - Pineapple can be used to help alleviate symptoms of common colds and coughs.
+- Pineapple is a large berry made of 86% water and is rich in vitamin C. - Vitamin C helps our body to work effectively, and helps our internal cells stay strong. - Each plant grows one pineapple per year but can continue bearing fruit for 50 years. - Grown in hot countries Hawaii produces a third of the world's pineapples. - Pineapple can be used to help alleviate symptoms of common colds and coughs.